 Guidance for looked-after children and care leavers

 A young person's guide to looking after mental health and emotional wellbeing during the coronavirus outbreak

 Looking after your mind as well as your body is really important.
 At the moment, because of the coronavirus (COVID-19) pandemic, we are all dealing with a lot of uncertainty and frustration.
 It's easy to feel a bit overwhelmed and worried by everything you're hearing about COVID-19, and that's completely normal.

-This guide, put together by NHS East Berkshire CCG, contains lots of resources, websites and apps for looking after your mental health.'
+NHS East Berkshire CCG have put together a Young Person's Guide on Coping which can be found on their website.
+This contains lots of resources, websites and apps for looking after your mental health.

 The document is available on the Supporting Children & Families webpage (Vulnerable Children, Safeguarding & Pastoral Care) and the Schools Recovery webpage (Safeguarding, Pastoral Support and Vulnerable Children) of the SCC dedicated webpages for School Leaders.